Shireen-Y/local-jenkins/README.md

 ## Configure Jenkins
 1. cd into this **/var/log/jenkins**
 2. **sudo nano jenkins.log**
-3. scroll to the bottom till it gives you a password, copy and past that in to the localhost:8080
+3. scroll to the bottom till it gives you a password, copy and paste that in to the localhost:8080
 4. Continue
 5. Select your preferences & wait for completion
 6. Create a Admin User fill in the credentials and save and Continue